• Skip to primary navigation

 Mattress stitch: sewn with right side of the garment facing out.
 It is done like tying a shoelace.
 Go under the back loop of the other side, pull tight (but not so tight that it curls the garment).
 Cross over to other side going under the back loop.
 Repeat across.

-Crochet photo tutorial for v-neck sweater - how to crochet ribbing around the neck.
+Tutorial on how to crochet ribbing around the neckline.

 Using color 4: Attach your yarn in the back of the neck using a slip knot.
 Ch 1.
 Space out hdc around the neckline, approximately 1 hdc per row.
 Make sure it doesn’t curl, adjust the amount of hdc if it does.
 In the 2 sts that form the V part, space out as hdc2tog.
 When you reach for first st of the round, join with a sl st. Ch 2.
 Turn.